HugoDaniel/hugodaniel.com/content/posts/2021-01-31-the-life-of-a-web-component-tests.md

 The [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry) (the global var that browsers have where we define our custom tag names) has no `delete()` method.

-Once a Web Component is defined, there is no way to undefine it.
-This means that when the first test in the test suit determines a Web Component tag, then it will be available for the other tests in that suit as well within the same browser session.
-Making them dependent.
-If a Web Component depends on a declaration flow or on a name tag definition, it might introduce flaky tests.
+Once you associate a Web Component to a tag there is there is no way to remove that association.

+This means that when the first test in the test suit determines a Web Component tag, then it will be available for the other tests in that suit as well (within the same browser session).

+The tests should ideally all be independent from each other, running automatically, in parallel if needed.
+If the fist test fries a global var that other tests will depend on, then they will break.

+Worse still, if your fellow developer introduces a new test that happens to depend on a given state of that global var, then other tests might break it unadvertedly by simply manipulating the global var.

+All this means that if a Web Component depends on a declaration flow or on a name tag definition, it might introduce flaky tests when they are run together.

 This is not a big deal if Web Components do not depend/use other Web Components *and* they map 1-1 to a given tag.